RESETHACKER-COMMUNITY/Resources/Writeups/javascript.md

 ## Understand JS Code such as  what frameworks are being used, identify dangerous functions and component in the framework and then looking for them in the source code -> can get -> dom xss , Postmessage vulns, Logical Bugs etc

+	Many researchers may opt out of deep diving into Google's JavaScript because of their heavy obfuscation and optimization.
+	This could be an ideal location for hackers or security researchers to find undiscovered DOM based vulnerabilities.

 ### Reading all the Js files and find something from Js code are hard so

        Click on the Global listner from threads and you can see all the POST request that has been made within JS files.